anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the response schema to the domain model, we are able to create arbitrary view models out of the domain model.
+After mapping the query output to the domain model, we are able to create arbitrary view models out of the domain model.
 A domain model object should not be presented in the view layer or sent via message-passing queues (DTO).
 The domain model focuses on invariants and use cases rather than view layer concerns.
-The adapter or assembler pattern enables two incompatible models to work together and can be implemented in the UI controller or an application service.
+The adapter or assembler pattern allows two incompatible models to work together and can be implemented in the UI controller or an application service.

 **» CQRS in Angular**<br/>

-Promoting CQRS in the frontend means developing a distinction between the read side and the write side into separate models within a bounded context, interrogating with an adapted database transaction system.
+Promoting CQRS and the persistence layer in the frontend by using the HTML5 IndexedDB object store, means a distinction between the read side and the write side into separate models within a bounded context, interrogating with an adapted database transaction system.
 A simplified meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

 In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture is the read side.
-Based on this ground, we are facing the following limitations with regards to Angular:
+Based on this, we are facing the following limitations with regards to Angular:

 - Events: No database events are supported by the HTML5 IndexedDB.